seleniumbase/SeleniumBase/help_docs/syntax_formats.md

 <a id="sb_sf_07"></a>
 <h2><img src="https://seleniumbase.github.io/img/logo3b.png" title="SeleniumBase" width="32" /> 7.
 Using "request" to get "sb" (no class)</h2>

-The pytest <code>request</code> fixture can be used to retrieve other pytest fixtures from within tests, such as the <code>sb</code> fixture.
+The pytest <code translate="no">request</code> fixture can be used to retrieve other pytest fixtures from within tests, such as the <code translate="no">sb</code> fixture.
 This allows you to have more control over when fixtures get initialized because the fixture no longer needs to be loaded at the very beginning of test methods.
-This is done by calling <code>request.getfixturevalue('sb')</code> from the test.
-Here's an example of using the pytest <code>request</code> fixture to load the <code>sb</code> fixture in a test method that does not use Python classes:
+This is done by calling <code translate="no">request.getfixturevalue('sb')</code> from the test.
+Here's an example of using the pytest <code translate="no">request</code> fixture to load the <code translate="no">sb</code> fixture in a test method that does not use Python classes:

 ```python
 def test_request_sb_fixture(request):